mukeshsoni/deepnotes-editor/README.md

 npm i # or yarn to install dependencies npm start # or yarn start
 ```

+The example is served on http://localhost:1234.
+If that port is busy, parcel might try starting the server on some other port.

 The default example imports and live reloads whatever is in `/dist`, so if you are seeing an out of date component, make sure TSDX is running in watch mode like we recommend above. **No symlinking required**, [we use Parcel's aliasing](https://github.com/palmerhq/tsdx/pull/88/files).